-(i) investments in a money market fund rated at least "AAAm" or "AAAm-G" by S&P and "AAA/V1+" by Fitch, including funds for which the Trustee or an affiliate thereof acts as investment advisor or provides other similar services for a fee; and
+(i) investments in a money market fund rated at least "AAAm" or "AAAm-G" by S&P and "AAAmmf" by Fitch, including funds for which the Trustee or an affiliate thereof acts as investment advisor or provides other similar services for a fee; and

-(j) any other investment with a rating confirmation from S&P and the requirements of a rating notification to Fitch have been satisfied.
+(j) any other investment after the requirements of a rating notification have been satisfied.

-"Joint Sharing Agreement" shall mean any agreement entered into in the future among the Issuer, the Trustee and the trustee under another indenture of trust of the Issuer to properly allocate payments from, and liabilities to, the U.S. Department of Education on student loans among the trust estate created under the Indenture and any other trust estate established by the Issuer, as any such agreement may be amended or supplemented from time to time.
+"Joint Sharing Agreement" shall mean any agreement entered into in the future among the Issuer, the Trustee and the trustee under another indenture of trust of the Issuer to properly allocate payments from, and liabilities to, the Department of Education on student loans among the trust estate created under the Indenture and any other trust estate established by the Issuer, as any such agreement may be amended or supplemented from time to time.